 - Never force or hurry your work or equipment.
 You and your equipment will do better and safer at the rate for which it was intended.

 - Never use any product exhibiting deformities, as defined by OSHA 1910.179.
-Inspection must be preformed by certified personnel.
+Inspection must be performed by certified personnel.
 Any unusual wear or deterioration must be immediately replaced or repaired.

 - Never store gantry where corrosives chemical or solvents are kept.